h2hamadeh/porosity-prediction/README.md

 ## Overview

-This project implements a multi-layer neural network **without using high-level ML frameworks** like TensorFlow or PyTorch.
+This project (from 2020/2021, updated in 2024 and uploaded retroactively) implements a multi-layer neural network **without using high-level ML frameworks** like TensorFlow or PyTorch.

 The model predicts porosity (target variable) from:
 - Acoustic Impedance (primary feature)